bleh2rich/WattyhubPrestiged/README.md

 - A panic button in the player tab which will be bindable if I can get it bindable to where whenever you click the binded key near death itll take you somewhere private instantly hopefully saving you from near death

+- View players GUI accessible at all times

+- Add Infinite Yield button into the GUI
 ```